jina-ai/jina-hub/README.md

 - You are debugging, doing try-and-error on exploring new packages, and you don't want ruin your local dev environments.

-### What to be packed?
+### What to be Packed?

-Typically, the following files are packed into the Docker image:
+Typically, the following files are packed into the container image:

 |                  |                                                                                                     |
 |------------------|-----------------------------------------------------------------------------------------------------|